What is GameMaker Studio 2?

 How many computers can I install GameMaker Studio 2 on?

 You can have GameMaker Studio 2 installed (and be logged in) on 3 concurrent devices.
+However, these must all be your own personal devices, as you are not allowed to share your licence with others.

 Can I install GameMaker Studio 2 and GameMaker: Studio 1.4 on the same machine without issues?